Workplace Violence Prevention Plan (WVPP)

 Policy

 As a part of USF's Workplace Violence Prevention Policy, the University of San Francisco (“University”) is committed to promoting and maintaining a safe and secure workplace for its employees.
 Acts of violence, threats of violence, or physical intimidation will not be tolerated.
-If such conduct occurs, it should be promptly reported to Public Safety.
+If such conduct occurs, it must be promptly reported to Public Safety at 415 422-2911.
 The University will take appropriate action in response to reports of such conduct.
 Employees found to have violated this policy will be subject to disciplinary action, which may include immediate dismissal consistent with University policies and procedures.
 In addition, the University may assist in pursuing civil penalties, criminal penalties, or other appropriate action against the offender.

 Purpose